-Getting a Mortgage loan after bankruptcy
+Getting a Mortgage Loan after Bankruptcy

-HUD, FHA, Kentucky Housing Corporation and other Federal housing agencies have non discrimination guidelines for persons who have filed bankruptcy.
+HUD, FHA, Kentucky Housing Corporation, and other Federal housing agencies have non-discrimination guidelines for persons who file bankruptcy.
 This allows you to have a mortgage after bankruptcy at prime interest rates.
-These guidelines require lenders to ignore your pre-bankruptcy credit record and bankruptcy filing.
-The lender only uses your post bankruptcy payment history to decide on your loan.
+In fact, these guidelines require lenders to ignore your pre-bankruptcy credit record and bankruptcy filing.
+As a result, the lender only uses your post-bankruptcy payment history to decide on your loan.
 Make an appointment and we will show you how.
 Here is our article on how to get a 725 credit score.

 - Pay bills on time religiously after filing.

+Contact us if you want to know more about getting a mortgage loan after filing bankruptcy.
 Our bankruptcy and other manuals explain how to properly file a bankruptcy case in Kentucky.
 However, if you have specific questions about Kentucky bankruptcy call us.
 We practice bankruptcy and divorce cases statewide in Kentucky and Indiana.

 Other Related Information